hero media

 Best for: Grilled octopus with house-made teriyaki and smoked mash.

-You’ll see passers-by gawping in at the ceiling installation by Filipino-Belgian wire artist Racso Jugarap and making a mental note to return.
-In Japanese, ibushi can refer to a smoked appearance.
-It’s a nod to the food kissed by fire over the open charcoal robata and tended to by head chef Chris Kim.
-Low lighting and large honeyed timber communal tables set the tone at Ibushi , a very cosy place to retreat to on a blustery night.
-Head here for happy hour to meet your corporate colleagues over beef tartare with a confit yolk emulsion, mustard leaves and lotus crisps as well as plump skewers of prawn tsukune.
+You’ll see passers-by gawping up at the ceiling installation by Filipino-Belgian wire artist Racso Jugarap and making a mental note to return.
+In Japanese, ibushi refers to a smoked appearance, a nod to the food kissed by fire over the charcoal robata tended to by executive chef Takashi Yamamoto and head chef Chris Kim.
+Expect low lighting and large honeyed timber communal tables at Ibushi , a cosy place to retreat to on a blustery night.
+Head here for happy hour to meet your corporate colleagues over plump skewers of prawn tsukune.
 Enjoy watching the wagyu chuck tail being prepared over charcoal during this flavour-driven dining experience.
-Factor in a visit to Dear Florence for a coffee, pecan and Japanese whisky wodge of cake for afters.

 Atmosphere: Expect a lot of big main-character energy from rowdy group gathos.